Skip to navigation Skip to content

 • confirm if the customer needs, wants, or will benefit from an employment services referral

-• document the discussion in the Assessment Summary to ensure a contact record is available
+• document the discussion in the Assessment Summary to ensure a contact record is available, including the following statement:

 Note: the appointment must be completed in the original planned assessment format (face to face, video conference, or phone) where:

-• contact with the customer prior to the scheduled appointment time is unsuccessful
+• contact with the customer before the scheduled appointment time is unsuccessful

 • the customer and/or nominee declines the file assessment option, or